jcmf/glulx-strings/README.md

 helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

-Version 2 (which you are looking at) also includes halfway decent support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.
+Version 2 also includes halfway decent support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.

+Version 3 (which you are looking at) adds support for `.zip` files containing either of the above.

 [I feel like an example would be helpful.
 Maybe I can come up with one later and stick it here.]